 The Perth County Courthouse from 1887 is a real eye-catching building.
 Designed in Queen Anne Revival style this building has so many pretty details, not to mention the attractive terra cotta brick.
 Just as beautiful is the public library from 1903.

 You might be wondering about a lone chimney that stands tall in the Shakespeare Gardens.
 It happens to be the remains of the 19th-century Dufton Woollen Mill.

 The most popular attraction in Stratford is hands down the Stratford Festival.
 Visitors from near and far come to see world-renowned theatre productions.
 The 4 distinctive theatres – Festival Theatre, Studio Theatre, Avon Theatre, and the newly opened Tom Patterson Theatre – are all incredible, as are the performances.
-Over the years, we’ve seen many productions from the Shakespearean classics to musicals.
+Over the years, I’ve seen many productions from the Shakespearean classics to musicals, they are all incredible.

 The Stratford Shakespearean Festival got its start in 1952 by journalist, Tom Patterson.
 The first season of the festival began in July 1953 with a performance of Richard III and All’s Well That Ends Well.
 Today the Festival is known as the largest classical repertory theatre company in North America.

 14. Paddle Boat Ride Along the Avon River

 As one of Stratford’s fun things to do, take a paddle boat ride along the Avon River.
 Leisurely paddle your way past the scenic river bank where you can admire the city, its buildings and gardens from the water.
 Not to mention, you will share the river with the swans.
 Simply make your way to Avon Boat Rentals to enjoy the beauty of the Avon River by paddle boat.

 15. Check out the World’s Smallest Movie Theatre